phcom/GGRV.github.io/related.md

 In conclusion, by using these placement policies, it was showed that multi-tier applications can better utilize the infrastructure, using the same infrastructure but with an improved performance.

-* for more details, [[here]](http://www.lbd.dcc.ufmg.br/colecoes/wscad/2017/020.pdf) is the link to download the complete work.
+* for more details, click [[here]](http://www.lbd.dcc.ufmg.br/colecoes/wscad/2017/020.pdf) to download the complete paper.